linode/docs/docs/guides/web-servers/appwrite/getting-started-appwrite/index.md

 - '[Appwrite Docs: Getting Started for Web](https://appwrite.io/docs/getting-started-for-web)'
 ---

 Appwrite is an open-source platform for quickly developing RESTful backend services.
-It is an ideal solution for reducing time developing repetitive APIs and focusing on the frontend.
-And the self-hosted Appwrite platform seamlessly runs alongside your other backend services.
+It is an ideal solution for reducing the time you spend developing repetitive APIs and setting your focus instead on the frontend.
+And Appwrite seamlessly runs alongside your other backend services, making it an adaptable solution to fit into an existing application or platform.

 This tutorial aims to introduce you to Appwrite, highlighting its features and how it compares with similar tools.
-Then, follow along to see everything you need to know to install your own Appwrite instance and get it up and running.
+Follow along to see everything you need to know to install your own Appwrite instance and get it up and running.

 ## Before You Begin